 Gerald Davidson packing up books for the HSoA

 Gerald and Alison discovering a letter to Hans from Schoenberg

 Milein had lived in Hampstead for a total of 70 years, first in lodgings on Christchurch Hill and then in a small studio on Willow Road, after which she and Hans bought their first house at 50 Willow Road, where they lived for twelve years until they moved to Frognal Gardens.
 The house at Frognal Gardens is set back from the road, almost invisible behind the tunnel of wisteria that Milein planted along the garden path.
 The house at 50 Willow Road, on the other hand, stands right on the street, and it was there that a blue plaque commemorating Hans and Milein was erected by the Association of Jewish Refugees in 2019, Hans’s centenary year.
 The house is now owned by Milein’s friends Philippe Sands and Natalia Schiffrin, who held a party to mark the unveiling of the plaque.
 Among the speakers at this event was Ena Blyth, Hans’s niece, who had many years of memories of the house, not only from Hans and Milein’s time, but also from the subsequent years when her mother, Hans’s half-sister, had also lived there.

-2019 was a hectic year for the Cosman Keller Trust, with many concerts, talks and other events marking Hans’s 100th birthday, as well as exhibitions of Milein’s art.
+2019 was the year of Hans Keller’s centenary – so it was a hectic year for the Cosman Keller Trust, with many concerts, talks and other events marking Hans’s 100th birthday, as well as exhibitions of Milein’s art.